Using Marion Council Hard Rubbish Collection vs Hiring a Skip Bin

 Thinking of booking Marion Council hard rubbish collection to get rid of your excess waste?
 Hiring a skip bin might actually be an easier, more time-efficient solution.
 To help you make the right choice, we’ve compared hard rubbish collection to skip bin hire.
 Read on to learn more.

 - Marion Council hard rubbish collection dates & contact details

 - What can be put out for Marion Council hard rubbish collection?

 - What items aren’t accepted?

 - Hard rubbish collection vs hiring a skip bin

 Hard rubbish includes items that are too big to fit in your general waste bin, such as fridges, furniture or mattresses.

 Marion Council hard rubbish collection dates & contact details

 The City of Marion is a council in the southern suburbs of Adelaide, located about 10km from the CBD.
 It includes the suburbs of Ascot Park, Marion, Oaklands, Edwardstown, Dover Gardens, plus plenty more.
 In the City of Marion, each household is entitled to 2 free hard rubbish collections per financial year.

-To book a hard rubbish collection, head to the City of Marion council website.
+To book a hard rubbish collection, head to the City of Playford council website.